 More importantly, never, ever delete those wasted ideas.
 They may re-emerge during rewrites or may spawn their own film scripts.
 They could be concepts, scenes, story fragments or sparkling dialogue.

 Statistically, the more ideas you generate, the greater the chances of having success.

-How much time should you be spending writing your award winning film script verses planning and outlining it?
+How much time should you be spending writing your award-winning film script versus planning and outlining it?